sgmurphy/wordpress-plugins/wc-multivendor-marketplace/readme.txt

 == Upgrade Notice ==

-= 3.6.10 =
+= 3.6.11 =
-* Enhanced – WooCommerce 9.0+ compatibility added
+* Enhanced – Added condition for missing source_transaction parameter in stripe transfer args
-* Enhanced – Filter added for Store list page map that can show all store markers irrespective of pagination - apply_filters('wcfmmp_show_all_vendor_markers_on_map', false)
-* Fixed    – Order review page - payment radio button style issue, Payment stuck issue
-* Fixed    – Removed double slash in URLs from the vendor store page tabs
-* Fixed    – Stripe Split Pay - Direct charge stripe_fee added to admin & vendor both, a new filter added to enable/disable this behaviour - apply_filters( 'wcfmmp_prevent_stripe_direct_charge_deduct_transaction_fee', true )
-* Fixed    – Stripe Split Pay - `$wpdb->prefix` was not added to `wcfm_marketplace_orders` table query correctly
+* Fixed    –  Cross Site Scripting (XSS) vulnerability in store list search as reported by Le Ngoc Anh, Credit goes to Le Ngoc Anh Wesley for identifying this issue.
+* Fixed    – Stripe Split Payment Issue with Cross-Border Payments: If the platform account and connected account(s) are not from the same country, Stripe payments fail when using "direct charge" mode.
-* Fixed    – Stripe Split Pay - Separate charges & transfer - `source_transaction` parameter added
+* Fixed    – Minor typo & bug fixes
-* Fixed    - Store new email sent twice issue, order with `wc-checkout-draft` status removed from getting store_new_order email